Redistricting is the process of redrawing voting district lines to reflect population changes. It’s an important part of our democracy.

 Congressional redistricting starts with reapportionment.
 Because the U.S. House of Representatives always has a total of 435 seats, the country must always be divided into 435 congressional districts.
 But some states are growing, while others aren’t.
 Reapportionment is the process of adjusting how many of those 435 seats each state should get, depending on how the country’s population has changed since the last census.
-The quickest-growing states gain House seats—which forces states with flatter populations to lose seats.
+States gaining population are most likely to gain House seats while states with stable or declining populations are likely to lose seats.

-After districts are reapportioned to each state, the lines need to be redrawn so that each district has roughly the same number of people living in it.
-All states have to be redistricted to account for population shifts, but states that have gained or lost seats—like Pennsylvania—tend to undergo the greatest changes.
+After each state learns its new number of districts, the lines need to be redrawn so that each district has roughly the same number of people.
+All states have to be redistricted to account for population shifts, but states that have gained or lost seats—like Pennsylvania—tend to have the most changes.
 This is one of the reasons we’re such a target for gerrymandering.

-Congressional redistricting is then done through the regular legislative process: a bill defining the district boundaries is passed by both the PA House and Senate and signed by the governor.
-The problem is, Pennsylvania law doesn’t mandate how congressional districts should be redrawn or what criteria should be applied to ensure new district boundaries are fair.
-Instead, the majority party can draw maps any way it pleases, and, depending who’s in the governor’s office, can end up with exclusive control over the result.
+Congressional redistricting in Pennsylvania is done through the regular legislative process.
+A bill defining district boundaries is passed by both the PA House and Senate and signed by the governor.
+The problem is, Pennsylvania law doesn’t say how congressional districts should be redrawn or what criteria should be used to ensure new district boundaries are fair.
+If the legislature and governor belong to the same party, that party, can end up with exclusive control over the result.

-PA House and Senate districts are referred to as state legislative districts.
-Article II, Section 17 of the Pennsylvania Constitution mandates that these districts be drawn by a five-member commission.
+PA House and Senate districts are called state legislative districts.
+Article II, Section 17, of the Pennsylvania Constitution mandates that these districts be drawn by a five-member commission.
 Four of these are the majority and minority leaders of the PA House and Senate.
-These four then select a fifth member to serve as the commission chair.
-If the four cannot agree, then the PA Supreme Court appoints a chair.
+These four pick a fifth person to be chair.
+If they can’tagree, the majority of the PA Supreme Court appoints a chair.

 This commission has exclusive authority to draw the maps.
 Article II, Section 16 of the Pennsylvania Constitution requires these districts “be composed of compact and contiguous territory as nearly equal in population as practicable” and to avoid dividing a “county, city, incorporated town, borough, township or ward” unless absolutely necessary.

-The legislature does not vote on the commission’s plans, and the governor has no power to sign or veto them—only a citizen can file a appeal to the Pennsylvania Supreme Court.
-This gives party leaders enormous power over rank-and-file members of their respective caucuses: if a member proves to be too independent, they may be punished, usually by drawing them out of a “safe” district into one dominated by the other party.
-It also lets incumbent legislators draw their own districts—a clear conflict of interest from the start.
+The Legislature does not vote on the commission’s plans, and the governor has no power to sign or veto them.
+This gives party leaders enormous power over the mapping process.
+In effect, it also lets incumbents draw their own districts—a clear conflict of interest from the start.

-Currently, the only way to fight for fairer districts is with lawsuits.
-The 2010–11 redistricting process resulted in multiple lawsuits that cost Pennsylvania millions of dollars in legal fees and caused confusion among voters and election officials waiting for appeals to be decided.
+Currently, the only way to fight for fair districts is with lawsuits.
+The 2010–11 redistricting process resulted in multiple lawsuits that cost Pennsylvanians millions of dollars in legal fees and caused confusion among voters and election officials waiting for appeals to be decided.